WE SHIP WITHIN EU, UK AND SCANDINAVIA – ENJOY FREE SHIPPING ON ORDERS ABOVE € 100

 We started our conversations in 2022 about how a physical, tangible art piece made in ceramic could ground an abstract smell experience and create an atmospheric realm.

-We invited Klara Lilja to explore a curation of our fragrance archive in our studio.
+We invited Klara Lilja, artist, to explore a curation of our fragrance archive in our studio.
 From pure intuition, she chose a profile, and from then on, her process began.
 Months later, we visited her atelier and experienced for the first time a beautiful sculpture drenched in just one green glaze – a colour she envisioned when she smelled our fragrance creation for the first time.

 The art piece is filled with details formed by her hand.
 At the top of the sculpture is an open and porous detail – specifically made for the fragrance to drop and diffuse, spreading the smell through natural evaporation.
 It brings to life images of how a flower attracts insects with its colourful appearance and smell, allowing for an essential transaction between the flower and the insect – spreading pollen to propagate.